Seludemisse/airbnb-clone-project/README.md

 💳 Secure Payment Handling
 Payment-related endpoints implement additional security measures, including encrypted communication (HTTPS) and validation checks, to safeguard sensitive financial information during transactions.

+🚀 CI/CD Pipeline
+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code changes.
+This ensures that new features and fixes are integrated smoothly and released reliably without manual intervention.

+For the Airbnb Clone project, CI/CD pipelines help maintain code quality, catch bugs early through automated testing, and speed up the delivery of updates to production.

+Tools Used:

+GitHub Actions: Automates workflows such as running tests on every pull request and deploying code after successful builds.

+Docker: Provides consistent environments for development, testing, and deployment by containerizing the application.

+Implementing CI/CD ensures faster iteration, reduces human error, and improves overall team collaboration.

 ## 📁 Repository Structure (Coming Soon)